ananthakumaran/tide/README.md

 <kbd>M-x tide-rename-symbol</kbd> Rename all occurrences of the symbol
 at point.

+<kbd>M-x tide-rename-file</kbd> Rename current file and all it's
+references in other files.

 <kbd>M-x tide-format</kbd> Format the current region or buffer.

 <kbd>M-x tide-fix</kbd> Apply code fix for the error at point.
 When